L3DEVIL/VphonegagaInject/README-MOBILE.md

 ![](https://images2.imgbox.com/1d/55/7LPXB7CI_o.png)

-After installiation, you can now use AIDE
+After installiation, you can now use AIDE with NDK support

 # Opening project in AIDE